tonytvo/blog-generator/content/blog/effective-typescript/index.md

 ## Things to Remember

 - Use built-in functional constructs and those in utility libraries like Lodash instead of hand-rolled constructs to improve type flow, increase legibility, and reduce the need for explicit type annotations.
+- JavaScript has never included the sort of standard library you find in Python, C, or Java.
+Over the years, many libraries have tried to fill the game.
+JQuery provided helpers not just for interacting with the DOM but also for iterating and mapping over objects and arrays.
+Underscore focused more on providing general utility functions, and Lodash built on this effort.
+Today libraries like Ramda continue bring ideas from functional programming into JavaScript world.

 ## Code Samples